centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 # Using
 This section describes, how to use the software.
 Every link at the top has its own subsection.

-On some sites it is possible to narrow down the displayed items by month or first letter.
+On some sites it is possible to narrow down the displayed items by month, first letter or other categories.
 In this case, a second row with form elements is displayed.

+The concert editor as well as the concert export function need JavaScript activated in your browser.
+So do not forget to activate it for the application.
 ## Termine
 ![Screenshot of the Termine site](https://raw.githubusercontent.com/klaus-thorres/rpmetaller-editor/master/docs/_images/01-termine.jpeg)